 What Is Art?
-Art Definition Analyzed
+The Definition of Art Analyzed

 “The making of objects, images, music, etc. that are beautiful or that express feelings.”Cambridge Dictionary